DiamondLightSource/pymalcolm/docs/tutorials/areadetector.rst

-If we look at the next level down at something like ``./malcolm/modules/ADSimDetector/blocks/sim_detector_driver_block.yaml`` we will see out PV interface:
+If we look at the next level down at something like ``./malcolm/modules/ADSimDetector/blocks/sim_detector_driver_block.yaml`` we will see our PV interface:

 .. literalinclude:: ../../malcolm/modules/ADSimDetector/blocks/sim_detector_driver_block.yaml
     :language: yaml